flamewave/jquery-ui-numeric/readme.txt

             }
         });

-format: { format: '0', decimalChar: '.', thousandsChar: ',' }
+format: null
     The format information to use to format the number in the input.
 The "format" property is the format string to use (see below for details).
 The "decimalChar" property is the decimal character to use if the format string specifies to include decimal places.
 The "thousandsChar" is the thousands separator character to use, if the format string specifies to use a thousands separator.

-    If the value of this setting is a string, then it is the same as { format: "value", decimalChar: '.', thousandsChar: ',' }, where "value" is the value of the string.
+    If the value of this setting is a string, then it is the same as:
+        { format: "value", decimalChar: '.', thousandsChar: ',' }
+    where "value" is the value of the string.

     See the $.formatNumber() documentation below for more details.